UPDATE: An Introduction to the Czech Legal System and Legal Resources Online

 Consent laws are special sort of laws, for the adoption of which is basically required the concurrence of the will of both chambers, i.e. the Chamber of Deputies cannot overturn the negative vote in the Senate.
 These types of laws are provided in Art.
 39 (3) CCR and Art.
 40 CRR (by absolute majority and qualified majority respectively) and include issues such as electoral laws, laws concerning the principles of dealings and relations of both chambers, movements of troops or declaration of war.

 Senate’s legislative measure (zákonné opatření senátu) is a special type of legislation with the force of statute (Art.
 33 CCR).
 Its purpose is to keep the legislative power of the Czech Republic operational even when the Chamber of Deputies is dissolved.
 Should such a situation arise, the Senate is empowered to adopt legislative measures concerning matters which cannot be delayed and which would otherwise require the adoption of a statute.
-The legislative measures of the Senate must be approved by the Chamber of Deputies at its first meeting after the election.
+It is meant as an interim and conditional legislative form, as legislative measures of the Senate must be approved by the Chamber of Deputies at its first meeting after the election.
 Should they not be ratified, they cease to be in force.
-This special type of legislative acts has, however, not been used as the Chamber of Deputies has never been dissolved so far.
+This special type of legislative act was adopted in 2013 for the first time, as after the Rusnok’s government had lost confidence vote, it was the first time when the Chamber of Deputies was dissolved (art.
+35 (2) CCR).

 Generally binding ordinances (obecně závazné vyhlášky) are adopted by representative bodies of territorial self-governing units within their self-governing competence (cf. Art.
 104 (3) CCR).
-Being a form of secondary legislation, they must comply with ordinary and constitutional statutes; however, they are not adopted to implement a statute.
-They are recognised as original, not derived, legislation.
-Generally, binding ordinances regulate matters falling under the self-governing competence that are not regulated by statutes at all or that are regulated by statutes but with a different purpose of regulation.
+Being a form of secondary legislation, they must comply with ordinary and constitutional statutes.
+However unlike governmental orders and regulations they are not recognised as a form of derived legislation, as they are not adopted to implement a statute, they are described as original legislation.
+Generally binding ordinances regulate matters falling under the self-governing competence that are not regulated by statutes at all or that are regulated by statutes but with a different purpose of regulation.
 However, Municipal Law and Regional Law limit the original character of generally binding ordinances when stipulating conditions upon which duties on individuals may be imposed by a generally binding ordinance.

 “number of the document”/”year of the publication” Coll.